1What browser do I need to have to use SMASHDOCs?

-After you see a dialog box with all folders.
+After you see a dialogue box with all folders.
 Click on the folder to move it here.
-The dialog box closes and the document is moved.
+The dialogue box closes and the document is moved.

 If a folder containing documents is deleted, they are automatically moved to the "My Documents" folder.
 If the documents are also to be deleted, they must be deleted individually.
 How this works can be found in FAQ (How can I delete a document?).